linode/apl-docs/docs/get-started/labs/lab-27.md

 Go to the list of Builds and add the repository of the `petclinc` build to your clipboard.
 Remember that the tag is latest.

-1. Go to `Workloads` in the left menu and click on `New Workload`
+1. Go to `Workloads` in the left menu and click on `Create Workload`
-2. Add the Name `petclinic` for the workload
+2. Select `k8s-deployment-otel` from the catalog
-3. Select `otomi-quickstart-k8s-deployment-otel` from the catalog
+3. Add the Name `petclinic` for the workload
 4. Leave the `Auto image updater` to `Disabled`
 5. In the workload `values`, change the following parameters: